 Former Plant Arkwright is located in rural Bibb County, Georgia, approximately 6 miles northwest of the city of Macon, Georgia, and occupies approximately 230 acres along the Ocmulgee River.
-AP2-DAS Landfill is located west of the former plant area, adjacent to Beaverdam Creek, between Arkwright Road and Highway 87 (Appendix A, Figure 1).
-The AP2-DAS Landfill area is currently covered with soil and a mature stand of trees and thick undergrowth vegetation.
-The CCR waste footprint covers approximately 9.11 acres.
+AP1 Landfill is located south of the former plant area and is bordered by the Ocmulgee River, Beaverdam Creek, and a Norfolk Southern Railroad (Appendix A, Figure 1).
+The CCR waste footprint covers approximately 31.22 acres.

 Former Plant Arkwright is in the northern part of Bibb County, which is in the Piedmont province of the Appalachian Highland Physiographic District.
 The Piedmont Plateau occupies the northern half of Bibb County.
 The topography is rolling to hilly and the highest parts rise to about 800 feet above sea level.
 The main streams, having adjusted their courses to the structure of the underlying crystalline rocks, flow eastward to join the through-flowing Ocmulgee River, which receives the entire drainage of the county.
 Regionally, igneous and metamorphic rocks are exposed in the extreme northern part of Bibb County where the site is located.
 Many of them are granitic, being true granite, biotite-granite gneiss, or a granite component in a diorite injection complex.
 All these rocks are highly weathered and where exposed are generally soft and friable (LeGrand, 1962).
-A geologic map is provided as Figure 2 in Appendix A.
+A geologic map of the area is included as Figure 2 in Appendix A.

-The general geology of the site consists of unconsolidated deposits such as clays, silty and sandy clays, silty sands, sandy silts, and minor gravel.
+The general geology of the site consists of unconsolidated riverine deposits such as clays, silty and sandy clays, silty sands, sandy silts, and minor gravel.
 More consolidated materials encountered at lower elevations consist of silty sand saprolite and bedrock.
 Recent and historic borings indicate the soils are underlain by extremely weathered quartzofeldspathic gneiss, hornblende gneiss, and schist.

-Groundwater at AP2-DAS Landfill flows generally southward toward.
+Groundwater at AP1 Landfill generally flows eastward, with a minor southerly flow component at its southern tip.
 Figure 3 in Appendix A of this report provides a representation of the site's potentiometric surface.
-Data used for generation of the potentiometric contours is provided as Appendix B. Boring logs and well information is provided in the site's Groundwater Monitoring Plan, dated November 2018.
-CCR will be removed from AP2-DAS

-Landfill, which may affect the site's potentiometric surface.
+Data used for generation of the potentiometric contours is provided in Appendix B. Boring logs and temporary well information are provided in the Groundwater Monitoring Plan dated November 2018.
+The CCR will be removed from AP1 Landfill, which may affect the site's potentiometric surface.
 However, it is not expected that removal of CCR will affect the general direction of groundwater flow.